ClaytonWas/WebappPhotoedits/README.md

 ![Greyscaling](./public/images/RosesGreyscaleOnTaskbar.jpg)

 ### TODO:
-1. Get the layers system to appear dynamically in the layers selector.
-Writing this I realize I don't know exactly how layers work in lightroom, and I need to ask Jacob for help.
-The goal is to have filters be applied incrementally, but obviously different types of layers will effect this.
-Layers can be:

-FILTERS
+1. FILTERS
 exposure - altering light that hits the image contrast - difference of instensities between extreme colour balance - white balancing, colour correction colour grade - changing the brightness(luminance)/hue/saturation, for individual colours and/or entire image

-MASKS
+2. MASKS
 slectivley hide or show parts of a layer spot healing - remove unwanted parts of image, the brush automatically selects pixel neighbours to replace unwanted ones

-TRANSFORMS (NON LAYER MANIPULATIONS) cropping rotation
+3. TRANSFORMS (NON LAYER MANIPULATIONS) cropping rotation

-2. Change the layers system to work as intended layers instead of overwriting the core image sequentially.
-This is harder done than said.
-3. Get the plugins system to load into the handler on instantiation.
+4. Get the plugins system to load into the handler on instantiation.
-4. Separate the logic of the image proccessor into a low level manipluation class, and a higher level import class.
-This needs plugins to work, so implement those first.
-(This would be super cool.)